 Aloo Methi Rasedar Subzi | Vegan Potato Curry

-A quick and delicious Aloo Methi Rasedar Subzi / Vegan Potato Curry that can be made under 30 minutes.
+A quick and delicious Aloo Methi Rasedar Subzi / Vegan Potato Curry that can be made in under 30 minutes.

 Aloo Methi Rasedar Subzi with cucumbers and green chillies in background